mnot/I-D/uri-get-off-my-lawn/draft.md

   problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behavior.

-Publishing standards that constrain URI structure in ways which aren't explicitly allowed by
-{{RFC3986}} (e.g., by defining it in the URI scheme) is usually inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.
+Publishing an independent standard that constrains an existing URI structure in ways which aren't explicitly allowed by {{RFC3986}} (e.g., by defining it in the URI scheme) is usually inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.

 This document explains best current practices for establishing URI structures, conventions and formats in standards.
 It also offers strategies for specifications to avoid violating these